lh3/miniwfa/README.md

 to use less memory in comparison to [WFA2-lib][wfa] and [wfalm][wfalm] in their low-memory mode.

-Miniwfa relies on compilers to vectorize three key loops.
-Old compilers (e.g. gcc-4.8.5) that do not support auto vectorization will lead to lower performance.
-Some compilers (e.g. gcc-6.4.0) cannot vectorize one of the loops.
-Clang-13.1.6 and gcc-10.3.0 are known to work well with miniwfa.
-Also note that gcc does not vectorize loops with -O2.
-If you use miniwfa as a library, please enable -O3 when compiling with gcc.

 ## Algorithm

 When reporting alignment score only, miniwfa behaves largely the same as the